WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Arielle-Bennett/ArielleUpdates.md

 * [17 March 2021](#date-17-march-2021)
 * [23 February 2021](#date-23-february-2021)
 * [15 February 2021 (w/e 14 Feburary 2021)](#date-15-february-2021-we-14-feburary-2021)

+## Date: 29 June 2021
+*KW annual leave extended - interim non-meeting notes otherwise AB will forget what she's done.
+Next meeting 7 July 2021*

+#### Who did you help this week?
+* CL - untangled a complicated budget so we have a clear overview of the situation and a good path forward
+* KR & AM - draft budget for proposals because it was straightforward (and quick for me to do!)
+* SG - lots of discussion on draft budget for proposal
+* PS - submitted a lot of suggestions for Slack use that might be useful...
+* PH - general chatting in our 1:1

+#### Who helped you this week?
+* AM who led a call on a complex piece of paperwork while I tried to listen in from the car
+* MS for useful chats as always

+#### What did you achieve?
+* Written a pretty monster document for onboarding!
+And drafted a brief chapter for Turing Way on it as well which will complement the other draft chapter on virtual onboarding
+  * Co-working next week will help bring the two chapters together, very exciting
+* Sent newsletter and already had several pieces of engagement with the content!
+Will be adjusting workflow to send newsletters first thing Monday instead now 😄
+* Lined up 2 speakers for TPS Coffee chats - Digital Public Goods project and Caroline Jay (Mine the Gaps)

+#### What bought you joy this week?
+* REALLY enjoyed the documentation work and writing up a chapter alongside it
+* Discussions with PH about what we want to use our time for
+* Discussions with MS about possible grants
+* Had some actual time off which was lovely 💮

+#### What did you struggle with?
+* Getting back into emails after annual leave (all sorted now!)
+* Newsletter documentation conflicting with others work so that's stalled
+* Need to communicate to the folks who were unsuccessful in their submissions to us

+#### What would you like to work on next week?
+* Finishing CW21 blog!
+* TPS leadership next steps
+* Time to request reports from everyone again ✨

+#### Where do you need help from Kirstie?
+* Keep plugging on JD

 ## Date: 09 June 2021
 *Just a week between meetings as KW annual leave next week, next meeting 21 June 2021*